openvinotoolkit/open_model_zoo/demos/python_demos/multi_camera_multi_person_tracking/README.md

                         MKLDNN (CPU)-targeted custom layers.Absolute path to a shared library with the kernels impl.
 ```
-4. Minimum command examples to run the demo:
+Minimum command examples to run the demo:

 ```
 # videos
 python run.py \
     --videos path/to/video_1.avi path/to/video_2.avi \
     --pd_model path/to/person-detection-retail-0013.xml \
     --pr_model path/to/person-reidentification-retail-0076.xml

 # web-cameras
 python run.py \
     --cam_ids 0 1 \
     --pd_model path/to/person-detection-retail-0013.xml \
     --pr_model path/to/person-reidentification-retail-0076.xml
 ```

+## Demo Output

+The demo displays bounding boxes of tracked objects and unique IDs of those objects.
-5. To save output video with the result please use the option  `--output_video`, to change configuration parameters please open the `config.py` file and edit it.
+To save output video with the result please use the option  `--output_video`, to change configuration parameters please open the `config.py` file and edit it.

+Also demo can dump resulting tracks to a json file.
+To specify the file use the `--history_file` argument.